WorldAfterCapital/WorldAfterCapital/WIP.md

 # Work in Progress

 This book is a work in progress.
 What you are reading now is a draft with known problems and placeholders.
-It does, however, include all the major ideas and what remains is a process of gradual improvement.
+It does, however, include all the major ideas and what remains is a process of gradual improvement (with the exception of Part Four, which is undergoing a major rewrite).

-The process of writing in this way is an example of what I call the &ldquo;knowledge loop&rdquo; in the book.
-The knowledge loop consists of learning, creating and sharing.
+The process of writing in this way is an example of what I call the &ldquo;Knowledge Loop&rdquo; in the book.
+The Knowledge Loop consists of learning, creating and sharing.
 My writing is based on what I have learned.
 By sharing early, others can learn from my ideas and I, in turn, can learn from their feedback.

-I know how powerful this approach is from my experience with <a href="http://continuations.com">blogging</a> for nearly a decade.
+I know how powerful this approach is from my experience with <a href="http://continuations.com">blogging</a> for over a decade.
 I have learned a great deal from reader comments.
 The same will be true here.

 You can see some of the <a href="https://docs.google.com/document/d/1Q--KXVvxPM9NNUdJwi_szRhuA8oeg1ciaggFC7qKBuc/edit?usp=sharing">amazing initial feedback</a>.
 Thanks to everyone who has taken the time.
 You can either <a href="https://worldaftercapital.gitbooks.io/worldaftercapital/content/">comment inline by highlighting text</a> or email me at <a href="mailto:albert@worldaftercapital.org">albert@worldaftercapital.org</a>.